-SRWD is working with the State Water Resource Department in an effort to develop additional water supply sources.
+SRWD is working with the State and local stakeholders in an effort to develop additional water supply sources.
 Other water providers in the region are also looking at their options to meet future source water needs.
-There is enough water for today-but steps need to be taken now to have an adequate supply to meet future demands and provide greater reliability.
-Developing a primary water supply for the District supports the region's plans for responsible growth within the Oregon Coast range.
-While Toledo source water is high quality, proven, and abundant, in the event of a natural disaster the District's only source of water will not be available.
-To continue to provide water to the Seal Rock Community in the event of an emergency will require developing a primary source of water within the District's boundaries.
+There is enough water for today-but steps need to be taken now to have an adequate supply to meet future demands and provide greater resiliency.
+Developing a primary water supply for the District supports the region's plans for responsible sustainable growth within the Oregon Coast range.
+In 2019 the District approved a funding package from the United States Department of Agriculture (USDA), along with partner funding from Business Oregon Infrastructure Finance Authority (IFA) to construct a new source water intake on Beaver Creek which will supply water from a new advanced membrane treatment facility east of the Makai Community.
 Not only will this effort serve to create sustainability, it will also meet the State resiliency plan.
 SRWD's portfolio of drinking water supplies already includes the Siletz River watershed and water purchased from the City of Toledo.
-Through a FEMA mitigation grant the District completed improvements to a new emergency intertie with the City of Newport, completed in September 2015.
+Through a FEMA mitigation grant the District completed improvements to a new emergency inter-tie with the City of Newport in September 2015.
 In addition, the District has unused certificated water rights within the District's boundaries.
 All of these supplies have the ability to continue to provide water for the foreseeable future.
+Work on this project is scheduled to begin in the summer of 2019.

 The SRWD Board also stresses the need to keep customers informed on progress as the District moves forward in developing a more resilient water system.
-Discover more at www.srwd.org or contact the District at (541) 563.3529 or info@srwd.org.
+Discover more at www.srwd.org or contact the District at (541) 563.3529, or attend a SRWD Board of Commissioners meeting on the second Thursday of the month at 4:00PM at the District office.